Sugimito, Saito et al, Nature 2025

 This rapidly evolving area has become a main focus of the Schwabe lab.
-We are using single cell RNA-seq and spatial transciptomics data to understand mechanisms of cell-cell comunication and transcriptional regulation in health and disease.
+We are using single cell and single nucleus RNA-seq and spatial transcriptomics data to understand mechanisms of cell-cell comunication and transcriptional regulation in health and disease.
 Our main focus lies in analyzing liver fibrosis, non-alcoholic fatty liver disease and hepatocellular carcinoma in patients - as these approaches for the first time allow a deep understanding of the underlying biology and pathobiology.
 We are combining analyses of transcriptional master regulators and cell-cell interactions by ARACNe, VIPER and CellPhoneDB in patients with genetic forward screens and state-of-the-art mouse models.

 Our lab has made key contributions for the understanding of hepatic stellate cell (HSC) functions.
 We have developed transgenic mice (LratCre) that efficiently label and delete in HSC and demonstrated that HSC are the key contributors to the myofibroblast pool and liver fibrosis (Mederacke et al, Nat Comm 2013); that they can revert to a nearly quiescent state (Troger et al, Gastroenterology 2012); that they promote desmoplastic tumor growth (Affo et al, Cancer Cell 2021; Bhattacharjee et al, J Clin Invest 2021); and have established highly efficient and pure isolation protocols (Mederacke et al, Nature Protocols 2015).